jnguyen4103/CSE-3902-Project/README.md

 </ul>

 ### Additional Tools, Processes Used:
-The Link sprint was replaced with a Donald Trump sprite who fights with a red lightsaber.<br/>
+The Link sprite was replaced with a Donald Trump sprite who fights with a red lightsaber.<br/>
 We choose to do this as an extra feature in our game. <br/>
 This can be changed though by the following line LinkSpriteSheet = Content.Load<Texture2D>("Link Sprite Sheet");<br/>
 Or if you like using donald LinkSpriteSheet = Content.Load<Texture2D>("Donald Trump Sprite Sheet");<br/>